javatlacati/swiplwebtut/webspanish.md

 .Javascript Example
 [NOTA]
 =====
-Esta sección usa le archivo javascript_example.pl
+Esta sección usa el archivo javascript_example.pl
 =====

-There is an older predicate based system for creating dynamic Javascript.
+Existe an older predicate based system for creating dynamic Javascript.
 It's deprecated in favor of quasiquotes.

 Quasiquotes let you insert another language into the midst of Prolog code.
 Handling Javascript is an obvious application.